function61/eventhorizon-exampleapp-go/docs/live-migration-tutorial.md

 $ docker rm -f app_a
 ```

-And verify that feeder does not report any errors (it shouldnt, because the old
+And verify that stresstest does not report any errors (it shouldnt, because the old
 server is not used anymore)

-You can now stop feeder (`Ctrl + c`) and we'll get the aggregate statistics:
+You can now stop the stresstest (`Ctrl + c`) and we'll get the aggregate statistics:

 ```
 2017/03/29 12:49:21 producer: failed = 0 succeeded = 40